valeryan/vscode-phpsab/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/valeryan/vscode-phpsab)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This linter plugin for [Visual Studio Code](https://code.visualstudio.com/) provides an interface to [phpcs & phpcbf](http://pear.php.net/package/PHP_CodeSniffer/).
+This linter plugin for [Visual Studio Code](https://code.visualstudio.com/) provides an wrapper for [phpcs & phpcbf](http://pear.php.net/package/PHP_CodeSniffer/).
 It will be used with files that have the “PHP” language mode.
-This extension is designed to use auto configuration search mechanism to apply rulesets to files within a workspace.
-This is useful for developers who work with many different projects that have different coding standards.
+This extension is designed to use an **auto configuration search mechanism** to apply rulesets to files within a folder or workspace.
+The extension will search for and apply the nearest ruleset it finds as it transverse up the file path.
+This is useful for developers who work with many different projects that have different coding standards within a single project or workspaces.

 ## Maintenance Status

-My focus has shifted away from PHP to .NET development, I'm currently unable to dedicate much time to maintaining this project.
+[valeryan](https://gitub.com/valeryan) is the creator of this extension but his focus has shifted away from PHP to .NET development, he is currently unable to dedicate much time to maintaining this project.
 However, the extension is fully operational in its current state.
-If you're interested in contributing as a co-maintainer to address any outstanding issues, please feel free to get in touch with me.
+If you're interested in contributing as a co-maintainer to address any outstanding issues, please feel free to get in touch with any maintainers on this project.

 ### Active Maintainers